tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 </nick>
 <nick>

-<mark fc=false id="conversion-therapy" stat:id="y-acephobia">And while there isn't really any conversion therapy directed to the asexual people...</mark> and while you think that there wouldn't be because society is kind of geared towards this neopuritan attitude of avoiding sex and avoiding uh sexual attraction at least in public discourse and especially like in public areas... there is that expectation that it's something that *is* going to happen behind closed doors.
+<mark yikes id="conversion-therapy" stat:id="y-acephobia">And while there isn't really any conversion therapy directed to the asexual people...</mark> and while you think that there wouldn't be because society is kind of geared towards this neopuritan attitude of avoiding sex and avoiding uh sexual attraction at least in public discourse and especially like in public areas... there is that expectation that it's something that *is* going to happen behind closed doors.

 </nick>
 </compare>